GraphScope/jupyter-legacy/README.md

-# graphscope-jupyter
+# GraphScope-jupyter (Legacy)

+> [!WARNING]
+> The Jupyter Notebook extension has been deprecated.
+We are currently developing a new visualization tool in Python, which we plan to release by the end of 2024.
+Stay tuned!

-The project structure refers to **(ipycytoscape)[https://github.com/QuantStack/ipycytoscape/tree/1.1.0]**.
+**Acknowledgement**: The project structure refers to [ipycytoscape](https://github.com/QuantStack/ipycytoscape/tree/1.1.0).

-A widget enabling interactive graph visualization with [Graphin](https://github.com/antvis/Graphin) in JupyterLab and the Jupyter notebook.
+This repo features a widget enabling interactive graph visualization with [Graphin](https://github.com/antvis/Graphin) in JupyterLab and the Jupyter notebook.

 ![graphin screencast](https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*EJvtT7KcywAAAAAAAAAAAAAAARQnAQ)